Almond Cranberry Squash Bake Recipe

 - 1/4 cup packed brown sugar

-- 1. In a large bowl, combine the squash, 2 tablespoons butter, salt, cinnamon, allspice and nutmeg.
-Transfer to a greased 2-qt. baking dish.
+- 1. In a large bowl, combine the squash, 2 tablespoons butter, salt, cinnamon, allspice and nutmeg; mix well. transfer to a greased 2-qt. baking dish.
 Stir cranberry sauce until softened; spoon over squash.

 Reviews for Almond Cranberry Squash Bake